 For many businesses looking to secure their sensitive data and payment process, one method is tokenization.

 That’s why we’ve put together this guide on tokenized data.
-We will outline what this technology does, how organizations can leverage tokenization services to beef up their own data security efforts, and how to ensure you are making the best decision for your needs.
+We will outline what this technology does, how organizations can use tokenization services to beef up their own data security efforts, and how to ensure you are making the best decision for your needs.

 The token has no exploitable meaning and can only be “detokenized” with the original tokenization platform.
-If a cybercriminal, for example, is able to gain unauthorized access to a database containing tokenized data, it would be a fruitless effort as a token useless to the attacker.
+If a cybercriminal, for example, is able to gain unauthorized access to a database containing tokenized bank account data, it would be a fruitless effort as a token useless to the attacker.

-Unlike other security measures like encryption, where a mathematical equation can “solve” the data replacement and reveal the original documentation, tokenization is not reversible.
+Unlike other security measures like data encryption, where a mathematical equation can “solve” the data replacement and reveal the original documentation, tokenization is not reversible.
 With no mathematical relationship to the original data point, tokenization is widely considered to be a safe way of transmitting and storing critical information.

-By swapping out sensitive material with a token that would be totally useless if intercepted or leaked, tokenization provides a secure way of storing important data – like a Primary Account Number (PAN) – without the true cardholder information being exposed.
+By swapping out sensitive material with a token that would be totally useless if intercepted or leaked, tokenization provides a secure way of storing important original data – like a Primary Account Number (PAN) – without the true cardholder information being exposed.
 While the data is secure at rest, tokenization does not secure sensitive data in transit – like when it’s being collected and exchanged.

 To provide end-to-end security for data both at rest and in transit, you must look for a solution like the VGS Platform using aliases and proxies.